-In this paper we describe a detector of facial landmarks based on the Deformable Part Models.
-We treat the task of landmark detection as an instance of the structured output classification problem.
-We propose to learn the parameters of the detector from data by the Structured Output Support Vector Machines algorithm.
-In contrast to the previous works, the objective function of the learning algorithm is directly related to the performance of the resulting detector which is controlled by a user-defined loss function.
-The resulting detector is real-time on a standard PC, simple to implement and it can be easily modified for detection of a different set of landmarks.
-We evaluate performance of the proposed landmark detector on a challenging "Labeled Faces in the Wild" (LFW) database.
-The empirical results demonstrate that the proposed detector is consistently more accurate than two public domain implementations based on the Active Appearance Models and the Deformable Part Models.
-We provide an open-source implementation of the proposed detector and the manual annotation of the facial landmarks for all images in the LFW database.
+Abstract.
+We propose a principled approach to supervised learning of facial landmarks detector based on the Deformable Part Models (DPM).
+We treat the task of landmarks detection as an instance of the structured output classification.
+To learn the parameters of the detector we use the Structured Output Support Vector Machines algorithm.
+The objective function of the learning algorithm is directly related to the performance of the detector and controlled by the user-defined loss function, in contrast to the previous works.
+Our proposed detector is real-time on a standard computer, simple to implement and easily modifiable for detector on a challenging "Labeled Faces in the Wild" (LFW) database.
+The empirical results show that our detector consistently outperforms two public domain implementations based on the Active Appearance Models and the DPM.
+We are releasing open-source code implementing our proposed detector along with the manual annotation of seven facial landmarks for nearly all images in the LFW database.